-Take, for example, flights to Alaska.
-Americans are poised to head for Alaska’s great outdoors in record numbers this summer, and airlines are fighting to get travelers there.
-Alaska Airlines and Delta, in particular, have been going back and forth for months with dirt-cheap fares and even a Delta SkyMiles flash sale with roundtrip flights to Alaska from just 5,000 SkyMiles.
+And it’s not just Europe.
+Earlier this year, we saw Alaska Airlines and Delta battle it out for fares to Anchorage and Fairbanks.
+The two went back and forth for months with dirt-cheap fares and even a Delta SkyMiles flash sale with roundtrip flights to Alaska from just 5,000 SkyMiles.

 Want flight deals like this one sent to your inbox?
 Sign up for Thrifty Traveler Premium!

 Critically, the major carriers like Delta, American, and United aren’t just fighting with each other anymore.
 With business travel out and leisure travel roaring, even the biggest airlines have to compete with low-cost budget carriers like Spirit, Frontier, and Sun Country.
 That’s a recipe for some low fares for the foreseeable future.

 Unfortunately, it’s not all good news – especially when it comes to international travel.
 Many of the budget airlines flying to Europe have disappeared.